ASA Symposium

 The Assyrian Studies Association, in partnership with Arizona State University, is proud to announce that the 2025 Assyrian Studies Symposium is be held from October 24-26, 2025.
 This year's theme is Innovative Methodologies in Assyrian Studies.
 The 2025 program chairs, Alexandra Lazar (University of California, Davis), Dr. Julye Bidmead (Chapman University), Dr. Nahrain Bet Younadam (Arizona State University), Dr. Mariam Georgis (Simon Fraser University), Dr. Önver A. Cetrez (Uppsala University) and consultant, Dr. Helen Malko (Stanford University Humanities Center) look forward to your attendance and participation.

-This event is open to the public with registration.
+This event is open to the public with prior registration.
+Space is limited.

 The field of Assyrian Studies is undergoing a transformative shift as scholars increasingly embrace interdisciplinary methodologies to explore the rich history, dynamic cultural heritage, and contemporary realities of the Assyrian people.
 This year’s symposium seeks to be a catalyst for this evolution, spotlighting groundbreaking research approaches that deepen our understanding of Assyrian identity and heritage.
 Drawing from the social sciences, humanities, natural sciences, and beyond, the symposium will illuminate how these innovative methodologies are redefining the boundaries of Assyrian Studies.